essaadiawanaim/INTERNPROVE_DS_2/README.md

 # INTERNPROVE_DS_2
 US Accidents Exploratory Data Analysis
+Analyze traffic accident data to identify patterns related to road conditions, weather, and time of day.
+Visualize accident hotspots and contributing factors.

 This project aims to analyze the provided dataset to discover insights that can be visually expressed through the data.
 The specific objectives include: